We may earn money or products from the companies mentioned in this post.

 Are you a One Burger Family too?

 I am amazed by all the parents who bravely step into the Land of Lots of Kids.
 Whether through birth or adoption, having many children in your care deserves a celebration.
 You give.
 You serve.
-You carry.
+And, you carry.
 And you find margin to make even more babies, which is especially impressive.

 But I am beginning to realize that rearing large families may not stem from entirely selfless motives.
 There are multiple reasons Moms of Many appear so relaxed and calm.